Define intake and consent process

 - De-identified secondary data: Research involving only the use of secondary data that is already publicly-available and/or de-identified is exempt from ongoing IRB review (45 CFR 46.104(d)(4)(i)-(ii)), and does not require consent or a waiver.
 For studies that otherwise require IRB review, but where researchers only have access to secondary, de-identified data, researchers may seek a waiver of informed consent.
 Data custodians may require IRB approval or documentation of a waiver of consent prior to releasing data, even if such approval would not otherwise be required.

-- Health- and education-related data in the US: Researchers may also need to seek individual authorization or a waiver of authorization, per HIPAA requirements.
+- Health- related data in the US: Researchers may also need to seek individual authorization or a waiver of authorization, per HIPAA requirements.

 - Future re-use of data: The revised Common Rule, effective January 2019, creates the possibility of seeking prospective consent to unspecified future research from subjects for secondary research use of their data.
 Broad consent is detailed in 45 CFR 46.116, and your Institutional Review Board may be able to provide additional information.